Spiral wave chimeras in populations of oscillators coupled to a slowly varying diffusive environment: Spiral wave chimeras in an environmentally coupled Stuart-Landau oscillator system

-For the specific model, we take the Stuart-Landau (SL) oscillator as the local dynamics and linear interaction between the oscillator and the environment is assumed.
+For the specific model, we take the Stuart-Landau (SL) oscillator as the local dynamics and linear interaction between the oscillator and the environment is further assumed.
 Explicitly, the model we are going to study could be written as

-Here $W(\mathbf{r},t)$ is a space-time dependent complex variable representing the state of the SL oscillator and $S$ is a complex-valued diffusive-field denoting the external environment.
-Compared to Eqs. (\ref{gene_eq1}) and (\ref{gene_eq2}), it is easy to find that $\textbf{F}(W)= W-(1+i\alpha)|W|^2W$ where $\alpha$ is the intrinsic frequency of the oscillator, and the interaction terms $\mathbf{H}(W,S)=K(S-W)$ and $\mathbf{G}(W,S)=W-S$ with $K$ being the coupling strength between the oscillators and the environment.
-Clearly, the above system represents a large of SL oscillators coupled via a diffusive environment $S$.
-This kind of system resembles the physical model proposed to study pattern formation in the Belousov-Zhabotinsky (BZ) reaction dispersed in water droplets of a water-in-oil aerosol OT (AOT) microemulsion system (BZ-AOT system) \cite{alonso_jcp11} and to model spot dynamics in gas discharges \cite{schenk_prl97}.
+Here $W(\mathbf{r},t)$ is a space-time dependent complex variable representing the state of the SL oscillator and $S$ is a complex-valued diffusive field denoting the external environment.
+Compared to Eqs. (\ref{gene_eq1}) and (\ref{gene_eq2}), one finds that $\textbf{F}(W)= W-(1+i\alpha)|W|^2W$ where $\alpha$ is the intrinsic frequency of the oscillator, and the interaction terms $\mathbf{H}(W,S)=K(S-W)$ and $\mathbf{G}(W,S)=W-S$ with $K$ being the coupling strength between the oscillators and the environment.
+Clearly, the above system represents a large population of SL oscillators coupled via a diffusive environment $S$.
+This kind of system resembles the physical model proposed to study pattern formation in the BZ reaction dispersed in water droplets of a water-in-oil aerosol OT (AOT) microemulsion system (BZ-AOT system) \cite{alonso_jcp11} and to model spot dynamics in gas discharges \cite{schenk_prl97}.

 Note that if the environment changes extremely fast, i.e., $\tau_{s}\rightarrow0$, and then Eq. (\ref{SL2}) can be solved using the Green function approach.
 Consequently, Eqs. (\ref{SL1}) and (\ref{SL2}) are reduced to a nonlocal coupling system which likes \cite{kuramoto_ptps03,shima_pre04}